Indirect Cost Rate review process

 (Please note, if we have questions we may ask for additional information)

 a.
 ICR schedule for the most recently completed fiscal year – in the WSDOT Excel format (Guidance Documents)

 b.
 Please do not provide your schedule in the Adobe .pdf format.
 The accounts, and their respective amounts, on the ICR schedule are from the firm’s financial statements for the associated fiscal year.
 The ICR schedule will include adjustments for all unallowable costs, referenced with the appropriate footnote designations that provide the reason for the adjustment.

 c.
 Financial statements (detailed Balance Sheet and detailed Income Statement or Profit and Loss Statement (Forms and Templates) - If the financial statements have been reviewed or audited by a CPA firm, please provide a copy of the completed review or audit report.

 d.
-Year-end payroll register – broken out by individual employee
+IRS Form 941s or annual equivalent and Year-end payroll register – broken out by individual employee

 e.
 Labor Distribution Report (LDR) (Forms and Templates), or equivalent, by individual employee.
 Depending on the firm’s timekeeping system, an Employee Utilization Report or similar type of report may satisfy the LDR requirement.

 Note - The four documents above must all tie/match to show that your labor is reconciled.
 If not, we will not be able to continue a review for your firm.
 Include the reconciliation for the four documents, if needed.